seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 ## ACT IV

 ### SCENE I. Before Alexandria.
-OCTAVIUS CAESAR’s camp.
+OCTAVIUS CAESAR's camp.

 *Enter OCTAVIUS CAESAR, AGRIPPA, and MECAENAS, with his Army; OCTAVIUS CAESAR reading a letter*

 **OCTAVIUS CAESAR**
 He calls me boy; and chides, as he had power
 To beat me out of Egypt; my messenger
-He hath whipp’d with rods; dares me to personal combat,
+He hath whipp'd with rods; dares me to personal combat,
 Caesar to Antony: let the old ruffian know
 I have many other ways to die; meantime
 Laugh at his challenge.

 **MECAENAS**
 Caesar must think,
-When one so great begins to rage, he’s hunted
+When one so great begins to rage, he's hunted
 Even to falling.
 Give him no breath, but now
 Make boot of his distraction: never anger
 Made good guard for itself.